 It's Time to Write Your Literature Review!

 So, you’ve finished your coursework and passed your exams.
 Congratulations!
-As a prize for all of your hard work, now you get to . . . write the literature review for your dissertation.
+You may think you can now sit back and relax for a bit, but in reality, now is the time to start focussing on your thesis.
+One of the first steps is to start with your literature review.
 This can seem like an enormously daunting task, and the truth is—it is hard work.
 However, it is also one of the most important and interesting stages of your entire doctoral journey.
-This is your chance to read what everybody has already said about the topic closest to your heart.
+This is your chance to read and critically process what everybody has already said about the topic closest to your heart.
 The literature review is your opportunity to discover what’s been studied so that you can develop a well-informed and unique contribution to your field.

 Sonja Foss and William Walters lay out an effective method for getting started in their book Destination Dissertation: A Traveler's Guide to a Done Dissertation.
 They break the task down into six more-or-less manageable steps:

-- Define your area of research.
-The more sharply you can define your focus before you delve into the research, the less material you’ll have to go wade through.
-When you’re at the library, resist the temptation to get sidetracked with fascinating books and articles on sort-of-related or entirely unrelated topics.
+1. Define your area of research.
+The more sharply you can define your focus before you delve into the research, the less material you’ll have to wade through.
+When you’re at the library, resist the temptation to get sidetracked with fascinating books and articles on semi-related or entirely unrelated topics.
 The more ruthlessly single-minded you can be at this stage, the easier a time you’ll have with the other steps.

 a) Skim each book and article to find five things.
 The first two items are in the interest of mastery: they help you really become (and sound like) an expert on the subject.
 The other three items are even more important, because they’re what help you stake your own claims rather than just reporting what others have said: